rh-sdv-cloud-incubator/automotive-dev-operator/README.md

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/<org>/automotive-dev-operator/<tag or branch>/dist/install.yaml
 ```

+Note: Prefer the release asset `install-<tag>.yaml` described above, which pins all component images to the specific version.

 ## Contributing
 // TODO(user): Add detailed information on how you would like others to contribute to this project